-Our dairy cow, Tilly, produces plenty of fresh milk for our family.
-We make homemade dairy practical by using our raw milk to churn homemade butter, easy Instant Pot yogurt, whipped cream, our favorite cultured soft cheese aka (“dream” cheese) and, of course, this delicious vanilla ice cream recipe.
+We make homemade dairy practical by properly processing farm fresh milk and using the raw milk to churn homemade butter, Instant Pot yogurt, whipped cream, marinated yogurt cheese and, of course, this delicious homemade ice cream recipe.

-This recipe is delicious on its own or as a base for fresh fruit, chocolate syrup, jam, or scooped over warm quick and easy cobbler, Apple Brown Betty, or the best fudgy sourdough brownies.
+- Customizable – This recipe is perfect on its own or as a base for fresh fruit, chocolate syrup, jam, or scooped over warm homemade apple pie, quick and easy cobbler, Apple Brown Betty, or fudgy sourdough brownies.
 We even freeze dry ice cream to make a delicious novelty treat.

-The fresh heavy cream skimmed off the top of the raw milk makes the most delicious, velvety, smooth vanilla ice cream.
-That being said, not everyone can have a milk cow, so purchasing raw or whole milk and heavy cream at most grocery stores works just fine in this recipe.
+- Rich & Creamy – The fresh heavy cream skimmed off the top of the raw milk makes the most delicious, velvety, smooth vanilla ice cream.
+That being said, not everyone can add a milk cow to their homestead, so purchasing raw or whole milk and heavy cream at most grocery stores works just fine in this recipe.

-This is not a custard-based recipe, so no eggs are added.
-As a result, it doesn’t require the added step of being cooked on a stovetop, and it’s allergy friendly for those with an egg allergy.
+- No Cooking/Heating – This recipe does not use a custard base, so no eggs are added.
+As a result, it doesn’t require the added step of being cooked on a stovetop, and it’s allergy-friendly for those with an egg allergy.

 Heavy cream and whole milk make the best thick, creamy textured ice cream.
 This recipe uses both, but whole milk can be substituted for heavy cream.
 The ice cream will have a thinner, icier texture vs. a silky, thickened texture.

-Here are a few tips to ensure your final product is always perfect.
+Here are a few tips to make sure your final product is always perfect:

 - Whisking – This ice cream base is whisked instead of heated to preserve the nutritional value of raw milk.
 If you are using pasteurized milk and cream or don’t mind heating your milk, you can heat the milk and cream in step 2 to dissolve the sugar.
 This will be easier to incorporate the sugar, but your ice cream base will take longer to chill.

-Vanilla ice cream is the perfect recipe to have on hand because it can be customized in so many ways to fit every taste preference and occasion.
+Vanilla ice cream is the perfect base recipe to have on hand.
+You can customize it in so many ways to fit every taste preference and occasion.

 Ice Cream Mix-Ins